Developer Documentation

 ODIN Manager 3D Variant

-This object manages communication with ODIN servers and allows you to setup various settings.
-If your are curious, you can find a manual of all those settings here
+This object manages communication with ODIN servers and allows you to set up various settings.
+If you are curious, you can find a manual of all those settings here

 Plane